-As mentioned previously, we’re seeing improvements in the ways organizations have been able to store, process, or transmit their cardholder data.
+As mentioned previously, we’re seeing improvements in the ways organizations have been able to transmit, process, or store their cardholder data.
 Being proactive about protection is the best way to ensure that your organization doesn’t suffer from a payment card compromise.

 Knowing how to protect your organization and your customers first comes from getting an understanding of what people are doing to access your data.
 Often, businesses will open applications on internet browsers and type the credit card information into the application to make a payment, When organizations do this, attackers can use keylogger malware to track keystroke information and pull the card data as it’s being typed.

 To prevent this, businesses could use a workstation on a dedicated network to create network boundaries dedicated to a particular function.
 Ensuring that the network rules are sufficient makes them easier to maintain.